 Check out the course syllabi!

 Students will meet with members of major political parties, church leaders, feminists, human rights activists, U.S. Agency for International Development (USAID) representatives, and students and professors from the University of Namibia and the Polytechnic of Namibia.

 - An orientation in Johannesburg, South Africa to visit various sites of resistance and to meet with activists involved in the liberation struggle and current social justice issues

 - A seminar in Cape Town to learn about the history of slavery, the formation of coloured identity, and the unique challenges facing the city today

 - A trip to the Atlantic Coast to learn about Namibia’s role in international trade and the impacts of foreign investment

 - Excursions to rural Namibia to learn about Community Based Natural Resource Management as well as other income-generating projects created for rural Namibians

 Students will live in the CGE study center in Windhoek, Namibia.
 The program also includes a weekend homestay in Soweto Township, South Africa, a week-long homestay in an urban household in Windhoek, and a homestay in rural Namibia.

-Early application is encouraged to ensure a place in this competitive and selective program.
 Applications are accepted on a rolling admissions basis.
 Deadlines are October 15 (spring term) and April 1 (fall term).